The Directors present their Eighty First Annual Report with the Audited FinancialStatements for the year ended 31st March 2018.

-Mr. A. Chandra resigned as a Director from the Board of Directors with effect from 22ndSeptember 2016 and the Board of Directors place on record its sincere appreciationof his valuable support and guidance to the Board duringhis tenure.
+Mr. K. A. Chaukar retired as a Director from the Board of Directors with effect from2nd August 2017 on completion of 70 years of age and the Board of Directors place onrecord its sincere appreciation of his valuable support and guidance to the Board duringhis tenure.

-There were no changes in the key managerial personnel of the Company during the year.
+There were no changes in the Key Managerial Personnel of the Company during thefinancial year 2017-18.

 21. ANNUAL EVALUATION OF BOARD PERFORMANCE AND PERFORMANCE OF ITS COMMITTEES AND OFINDIVIDUAL DIRECTORS :

-The Chairman of the Board provided feedback to the Directors as appropriate.Significant highlights learnings with respect to the evaluation were discussed at theBoard Meeting.
+The Chairman of the Board provided feedback to the Directors as appropriate.Significant highlights learning with respect to the evaluation were discussed at theBoard Meeting.

 22. REMUNERATION POLICY :

-The Board on the recommendation of the Nomination & Remuneration Committee hasframed a policy for selection and appointment of Directors Senior Management andtheir remuneration.
+The Board has on the recommendation of the Nomination & Remuneration Committeeframed a policy for selection and appointment of Directors Senior Management and theirremuneration.
 The Remuneration Policy is stated in the Corporate Governance Report.